bungalow19/insuranceagents-post-spec/README.md

 Distribution Directives
 -----------------------

-The +distribution+ element of the schema directs our sales.
+The `<distribution>` element of the schema directs our sales.
 Normally when you are using the Price Presentation mode, you do not declare a type on the distribution and you turn the lead over to us with the understanding that we will not sell to the people listed in the directive.

-You have the option of either excluding an individual Agent by passing the first letter of her first name, the first three numbers of her last name, the last four digits of her phone number, and her license number through the +<agent_directive>+ tag, or a whole insurance company through the +<company_directive>+ tag.
+You have the option of either excluding an individual Agent by passing the first letter of her first name, the first three numbers of her last name, the last four digits of her phone number, and her license number through the `<agent_directive>` tag, or a whole insurance company through the `<company_directive>` tag.
 Any directive must fall into one of these two categories.
 If we do not have the company you are attempting to pass in our list, you MUST pass the agent directive instead.